-The mission of the Children's Health Research Center is to develop pediatric translational research.
-The center is actively using interdisciplinary approaches to understand the underlying basis of a wide array of congenital defects and childhood diseases.
+The mission of the Children's Health Research Center is to conduct basic, translational, and clinical pediatric research.
+Interdisciplinary approaches are used to understand the underlying basis of a wide array of congenital defects and childhood diseases.
 Areas of interest include rare diseases, pediatric cancers, neurological disorders, developmental disorders, and genetic and environmental effects on childhood health and disease.
 In addition, a major initiative within the center is the Sanford Project, which aims to better understand, treat, and cure type I diabetes.
-Other diseases of interest include neurodegenerative disorders such as Batten disease and neurodegeneration with brain iron accumulation, as well as pediatric brain cancers, cystic kidney disease, and primary ciliary dyskinesia.
-Additional topics of study include developmental defects of the nervous system and pancreas, oxidative injury in the perinatal lung, disorders relating to defects in the cell nucleus, and fatty acid deficiencies in the newborn.
-The center also includes expertise in a wide range of disciplines, including molecular biology, cell biology, developmental biology, biochemistry, and genetics.
+Researchers within the center have expertise in a wide range of disciplines, including molecular biology, cell biology, developmental biology, biochemistry, neuroscience, immunology, and genetics.

 Children’s Health Research Center Upcoming Events

 2nd Annual SDSU – Sanford Health Biomedical Research Symposium

 Children’s Health Research Center Features